Mcrich-LLC/NotPrivateAPIs/Sources/NotPrivateAPIs/NotPrivateAPIs.docc/UIKit/UIMenu/_menuAccessoryViewProvider.md

 This API was recently covered by [Seb Vidal](https://x.com/SebJVidal) in his blog post [*Accessorise Your Context Menu Interactions*](https://sebvidal.com/blog/accessorise-your-context-menu-interactions/).
 For a full explainer and example, click here: https://sebvidal.com/blog/accessorise-your-context-menu-interactions/

-> Warning: It is unknown when `_menuAccessoryViewProvider` was introduced and exactly which operating systems/versions support it.
-Testing is required before release into production, and `_menuAccessoryViewProvider` may be removed in the future.
+> Warning: It is unknown when `_menuAccessoryViewProvider(_:)` was introduced and exactly which operating systems/versions support it.
+Testing is required before release into production, and `_menuAccessoryViewProvider(_:)` may be removed in the future.

 ![An example of this UI](_menuAccessoryViewProvider-Image)

 ## Method

-You can assign a block that returns a `UIView` to `_menuAccessoryViewProvider` using dynamic member lookup in Swift.
+You can assign a block that returns a `UIView` to `_menuAccessoryViewProvider(_:)` using dynamic member lookup in Swift.

 ```swift
 import UIKit